coverlet-coverage/coverlet/README.md

 ## Code of Conduct

-This project enforces a code of conduct in line with the contributor covenant.
-See [CODE OF CONDUCT](CODE_OF_CONDUCT.md) for details.
+This project has adopted the code of conduct defined by the Contributor Covenant to clarify expected behavior in our community.

+For more information, see the [.NET Foundation Code of Conduct](https://dotnetfoundation.org/code-of-conduct).

 ## License